 - Health and Social Care in Northern Ireland: General Management Training Scheme

-Some private sector providers have their own graduate management training schemes.
-For more information, check individual websites.
+Some private-sector providers have their own graduate management training schemes.
+Check individual websites for more information.

 You can also apply directly for junior health service management roles with a relevant degree or equivalent vocational qualifications and background.
 Although not essential, it may be useful to take a postgraduate degree in management.